2019 Audi E-Tron revealed with $74,800 starting price

-Today Audi announced its first production all-electric offering, the E-Tron midsize SUV.
+Audi has announced its first production all-electric vehicle, the E-Tron midsize SUV.
 While we've seen the "E-Tron" moniker for Audi's prior plug-in hybrid offerings, not to mention a whole bunch of concepts, this full-fledged EV promises to give the Tesla Model X and Jaguar I-Pace, to say nothing of the upcoming Mercedes-Benz EQC and Porsche Taycan, a run for their money.

 The E-Tron is powered by a pair of electric motors, though Audi's preliminary press information does not confirm any exact power output.
 Instead, the company says the E-Tron will be able to accelerate to 60 miles per hour in 5.5 seconds, which is respectably quick for a midsize SUV, and will hit a top speed of 124 mph.
 A 95-kilowatt-hour battery stores the go-go juice, and Audi's initial press release does not confirm overall driving range.
 Considering the competition can go anywhere from 240 to 295 miles on a charge, Audi should be aiming for the top end of that spectrum.
 We should have official confirmation following the E-Tron's public debut in San Francisco this week.